OluwatobiAkintokun/Contact-Center-Analysis-Power-BI/README.md

 # Dataset
-The Contact center dataset consists of the following column names: Call Id,	Agent, Date, Call Time, Topic, Answered (YES/NO), Resolved (YES/NO), Speed of answer in seconds, AvgTalkDuration, and Satisfaction rating.
+The Contact center dataset consists of the following column names: Call Id,	Agent, Date, Call Time, Topic, Answered (Y/N), Resolved(Y/N), Speed of answer in seconds, AvgTalkDuration, and Satisfaction rating.
 The raw data contains 5000 rows and 10 columns.

 # Data cleaning and transformation
 The data cleaning and transformation were carried out using Power BI.
 The following actions were taken to enhance the quality and structure of the data.

+- I updated the 'Answered' column, by replacing 'Y' with 'Answered' and 'N' with 'Abandoned'.
 - I updated the 'Resolved' column, by replacing 'Y' with 'Resolved' and 'N' with 'Unresolved'.
-- I updated the 'Answered' column, by replacing 'Y' with 'Answered' and 'N' with 'Not Answered'.
 - I renamed the sheet from Sheet1 to ‘Contact Center Performance’.
 - I changed the data type for ‘Time’ and ‘AvgTalkDuration’ columns to a time data type.
-- I created a measure using DAX to determine the total number of calls.
+- I used DAX to create a measure that calculated the total number of calls.
 The formular used for this is: Total Calls = COUNT('Contact Center Performance'[Answered]).
 - I created a new column to calculate total number of calls answered.
-The formular used for this is: Calls Answered = IF('Contact Center Performance'[Answered] ="Answered",1,0).
+The contents of this column consists of nominal data (Answered and Abandoned).
+This was transformed into binary digit using this formular.
+Calls Answered = IF('Contact Center Performance'[Answered] ="Answered",1,0).
 - I created a new column to calculate total number of calls abandoned.
-The formular used for this is: Calls Abandoned = IF('Contact Center Performance'[Answered] ="Not Answered",1,0).
+The contents of this column consists of nominal data (Answered and Abandoned).
+This was transformed into binary digit using this formular.
+Calls Abandoned = IF('Contact Center Performance'[Answered] ="Abandoned",1,0).
 - I created a new column to calculate total number of calls resolved.
-The formular used for this is: Call Resolved = IF('Contact Center Performance'[Resolved]="Resolved",1,0).
+The contents of this column consists of nominal data (Resolved and Unresolved).
+This was transformed into binary digit using this formular.Call Resolved = IF('Contact Center Performance'[Resolved]="Resolved",1,0).
 - I created a new column to calculate total number of calls unresolved.
-The formular used for this is: Calls Unresolved = IF('Contact Center Performance'[Resolved]="Unresolved",1,0).
+The contents of this column consists of nominal data - Y (Yes) and N (No).
+This was transformed into binary digit using this formular.
+Calls Unresolved = IF('Contact Center Performance'[Resolved]="Unresolved",1,0).

 # Data analysis, insights and recommendation